Skip to content

 5. Special provisions for Combined BS/MS Degree, Dual Degree, and Joint Degree Programs

-A proposals for a Dual Degree Program must be reviewed first by the Graduate Council, then by the Academic Senate and the Board of Trustees, but is not reviewed and approved by external authorities.
+4. A proposal for a Dual Degree Program must be reviewed first by the Graduate Council, then by the Academic Senate and the Board of Trustees, but is not reviewed and approved by external authorities.

 6. Special provision for M. Phil Degrees